Sparse online variational Bayesian regression: Enhanced model

 \subsection{Online Gaussian approximation to a sparsity posterior}

-In the following we focus the description on $(m_n,C_n)$ of the VBEM formulation \eqref{eq:mtheta}, \eqref{eq:ctheta}, but note that analogous equations hold for $\mu_n$ \eqref{eq:m}.
+In the following we focus the description on $(m_n,C_n)$ of the VBEM formulation \cref{eq:mtheta}, \cref{eq:ctheta}, but note that analogous equations hold for $\mu_n$ \cref{eq:m}.
 There are two distinct scenarios to consider here.
-First we will consider the case of moderate $p$ and $n \gg p$, or in particular $n \rightarrow \infty$, where the online method reproduces EM and VBEM exactly at a cost of $\cO(p^3)$ per iteration.
+First we will consider the case of moderate $p$ and $n \gg p$, where the online method reproduces EM and VBEM exactly at a cost of $\cO(p^3)$ per iteration.
 The second case we will consider is that of very large $p$, and possibly $n \leq p$, where it is necessary to impose an approximation in order to control the cost by $\cO(p)$.
-The approximate approach is also amenable to $n \rightarrow \infty$.
+Both approaches are amenable to online implementation, i.e. $n \rightarrow \infty$.